-Afterwards, all Team Members will be able to log in using your identity provider (which you can also enforce), and, just like with the Team Email Domain feature, any new users signing up with SAML will automatically be added to your Team.
+All team members will be able to log in using your identity provider (which you can also enforce), and similar to the team email domain feature, any new users signing up with SAML will automatically be added to your team.

-Clicking "Configure" will open a walkthrough that helps you configure SAML SSO for your Team with your Identity Provider.
+SAML can be configured from the team settings, under the SAML Single Sign-On section.
+Clicking "Configure" will open a walkthrough that helps you configure SAML SSO for your team with your identity provider of choice.

-After completing the steps of the configuration walkthrough, SAML will be successfully configured for your Team.
+After completing the steps, SAML will be successfully configured for your team.

-Your Team slug is the identifier in the URLs for your Team. e.g. vercel.com/acme is
+Your team slug is the identifier in the URLs for your team.
+For example, the identifier for vercel.com/acme is

 Click "Continue with SAML SSO" again and you will be redirected to your third-party authentication provider to finish authenticating.
 Once completed, you will be logged into Vercel.

-You can only enforce SAML SSO for a Team if your current session was authenticated with SAML SSO.
-This ensures that your configuration is working properly before tightening access to your Team information, as you could otherwise lose access to the Team.
+You can only enforce SAML SSO for a team if your current session was authenticated with SAML SSO.
+This ensures that your configuration is working properly before tightening access to your team information, this prevents lose of access to the team.

-When Directory Sync is configured, changes to your Directory Provider will automatically be synced with your Vercel Team Members.
+When Directory Sync is configured, changes to your Directory Provider will automatically be synced with your team members.
+All team members will also receive an email detailing the change.
 For example, if a new user is added to your Okta directory, that user will automatically be invited to join your Vercel Team.
 If a user is removed, they will automatically be removed from the Vercel Team.

 You can configure a mapping between your Directory Provider's groups and a Vercel Team role.
 For example, your "Engineers" group on Okta can be configured with the member role on Vercel, and your "Admin" group can use the owner role.